-Facebook In $5 Billion Privacy Settlement With FTC; Zuckerberg Could Face Penalties
+FTC To Hold Facebook CEO Mark Zuckerberg Liable For Any Future Privacy Violations

 Facebook CEO Mark Zuckerberg will have to personally answer to federal regulators under an agreement to settle a privacy case with the Federal Trade Commission that includes a $5 billion penalty for the giant social media company, the agency announced Wednesday.
 Separately, Facebook will pay $100 million to settle a case with the Securities and Exchange Commission for making misleading disclosures about the risk that users' data would be misused, the SEC said.

-Zuckerberg will be required to submit quarterly compliance reports directly to regulators and to Facebook's board of directors.
-If the Facebook co-founder violates the agreement, he could be subject to civil and criminal penalties.
+Under the FTC agreement, Zuckerberg will be required to submit quarterly compliance reports directly to the federal regulators and to Facebook's board of directors.
+If the Facebook co-founder or "designated compliance officers" violate the agreement, they could be subject to civil and criminal penalties, the FTC said.

 "There's no way that the CEO can bury his head in the sand," James Kohm, head of the FTC's enforcement unit, told NPR.
 "There's no ostrich defense."